Fifty Shades of Grey (film): United States and Canada

-In the US and Canada, it is the highest-grossing sex film, the seventeenth-highest-grossing film of 2015, and the fourth-highest-grossing romantic film of all time.
+As of the 2019, in the US and Canada, Fifty Shades of Grey is the highest-grossing sex film, the seventeenth-highest-grossing film of 2015, and the fourth-highest-grossing romantic film of all time.
 It opened in the US and Canada simultaneously with Kingsman: The Secret Service on Thursday, February 12, 2015, across 2,830 theaters and was widened to 3,646 theaters the next day making it the widest R-rated opening (surpassed by Mad Max: Fury Road), and the fourth-widest R-rated release of all time.
 It earned $8.6 million from Thursday night previews which is the second-highest late-night gross for a film released in February (behind Deadpool) and the third-highest for an R-rated film (behind Deadpool and The Hangover Part II).
 The film topped the box office on its opening day grossing $30.2 million (including Thursday previews) from 3,646 theaters setting a record for highest February opening day (previously held by The Passion of the Christ) and fourth-highest overall among R-rated films.
 During its traditional three-day opening the film opened at No. 1 at the box office earning $85.1 million, setting records for the biggest opening weekend for a film released in February (a record previously held by The Passion of the Christ).
 Women comprised 82% of the total audiences during its opening day, and 68% on Valentine's Day.

 Revenue from the second weekend dropped massively by 73.9% to $22.25 million, which is the second-biggest drop for a 3,000-plus-screen release (only behind Friday the 13ths 80.4% drop) and the biggest for a 3,500-plus-screen release.
 It is just the eighth film to open on more than 3,000 screens to drop by 70% or more.
 The film topped the box office for two consecutive weekends before falling to No. 4 in its third weekend while Focus took the top spot.